Reader Question: What jobs can a linguist get?

 If you want to start working after you get the BA, there are some possibilities for linguistics-specific sort of work.
 Lots of industries are using linguists for market research, especially doing things like data annotation and analysis on content and whatnot.
 You probably won’t be making many decisions at first, and you’re more likely to find jobs which just pay you hour-by-hour to do annotation.
 There is also the military/intelligence route, if that’s your style.

-Mind you, with just the BA, linguistics-specific jobs will be scarce, you’ll be at a lower pay grade than an MA or Ph.D student, and the point of entry is going to be a bit lower on the totem pole, but of course, you can work up.
+Mind you, with just the BA, linguistics-specific jobs will be very scarce, you’ll be at a lower pay grade than an MA or Ph.D student, and the point of entry is going to be a bit lower on the totem pole.
 If you’re going this route, I’d recommend trying to do an Honors Thesis, so you have an example of some research you’ve done in the field of Linguistics, and so you can show having some degree of specialization in the field.

 “I got my MA too!”

-If you’re able to get into an MA program and graduate, you’ve got many more options beyond the ones discussed above.
+If you’re able to get into an MA program and graduate, you’ve got a few more options beyond the ones discussed above.

 The main disadvantage to industry jobs is that you end up having to deal with lawyers, NDAs, and non-compete clauses.
 Some companies are very draconian, preventing you from publishing on languages you’ve worked with while working for them, and some of them even claim as proprietary any insights you might have about the grammar or functioning of natural languages.
 As such, you may end up working for a company that actually claims as proprietary parts of the grammar of the language you’re working with.
 By going industry, you’re often going to have to sacrifice the openness and dedication to spreading knowledge that’s omnipresent in Academia, and you certainly won’t be able to take as much credit for your research.
 Instead, you’ll be studying language to improve your company’s profitability and product, with much of what you actually do and discover hidden behind the veils of corporate secrecy, under penalty of lawyer.
 All that said, the pay will be better than in academia, and I strongly suspect that not all industry players are as draconian and litigious as some of the subjects of the horror stories I’ve heard from friends in industry.